List of directly imaged exoplanets

 This list includes the four members of the multi-planet system that orbit HR 8799.

+It is unlikely or at least unclear if objects on a wide orbit (≥100 AU) formed in circumstellar disks and these objects are therefore more often referred as planetary-mass companions.
+Only in rare cases, such as for HD 106906 b, the formation of the object in the disk is seen plausible.

 Key

 Exoplanets have been discovered using several different methods for collecting or combining direct images to isolate planets from the background light of their star.
 Non-Redundant Aperture Masking Interferometry is a method of combining the views of multiple telescopes into a single image, while the other methods are algorithms for combining multiple direct images taken from the same telescope.